Thine-Sho/Enryption-Decryption-Software/README.md

 # Enryption-Decryption-Software
 Built this programme because I had no knowledge of c++ libraries that worked with Arduino to encrypt and or decrypt keypad inputs.

-  # CLASS METHODS: THIS LIBRARY IS MAINLY AN INHERITANCE LIBRARY

   - VERSION #1: made using function, no error handling/fast processing

     - **PUBLIC METHODS:**